These Marketing Metrics Can Help Optimize Your Next Campaign

 Cost per acquisition (CPA)—sometimes referred to as cost per action, in which the “action” is typically a sale—is an estimate of how much money is spent to acquire a new customer from an ad campaign.

 As noted by BigCommerce, “CPA is a vital measurement of marketing success” because it can be “used to directly measure the revenue impact of marketing campaigns.”
-When combined with sales metrics such as customer lifetime value (CLV) or average order value (AOV) and cost metrics like cost of goods (COG), it can demonstrate whether an ad campaign is having a positive ROI.
+When combined with sales metrics such as customer lifetime value (CLV) or average order value (AOV) and cost metrics like cost of goods (COG), it can demonstrate whether an ad campaign has a positive ROI.

-6. Return on marketing investment
+6. Return on Marketing Investment (ROMI)

 Everyone in marketing should be measuring this metric.
 As a business, how much money do you make for each marketing initiative?
 For example, when you run an ad campaign you should know how much you are spending and how much new, qualified business you are bringing in as a result.